manybothans/plex-requester-collections/README.md

 This app automatically creates Collections in Plex Media Server for the content that each user requests in the media request management system Overseerr.
 It will add a label to all TV Shows and Movies in Plex that a user has requested in Overseerr, using the label format `requester:plex_username`.
 It will also create Smart Collections for each user containing their requested items.
 The collections will have labels in the format `owner:plex_username`, which you can use to create sharing restrictions if desired, for example for personalized home screens.

+#### To Do

+-   Get working with Plex Meta Manager.

 #### Limitations

-I'm pretty sure Overseerr needs to be using Plex for user authentication, but I haven't tested other setups.
+-   I'm pretty sure Overseerr needs to be using Plex for user authentication, but I haven't tested other setups.
+-   It might mess up if you've created your own collections named something like "Movies Requested By plex_username" or "TV Shows Requested By plex_username".

-Source code provided as is, use at your own risk.
+-   Source code provided as is, use at your own risk.
 Issues and Pull Requests welcomed, but I may not get to them right away.

 ## Installation